decalage2/ViperMonkey/README.md

 3. If pip is not installed yet, run `pypy -m ensurepip` on Windows, or `sudo -H pypy -m ensurepip` on Linux/Mac
 4. Download the archive from the repository: https://github.com/decalage2/ViperMonkey/archive/master.zip
 5. Extract it in the folder of your choice, and open a shell/cmd window in that folder.
+6. Under Ubuntu install pypy-dev (sudo apt-get install pypy-dev).
-6. Install dependencies by running `pypy -m pip install -U -r requirements.txt` on Windows, or `sudo -H pypy -m pip install -U -r requirements.txt` on Linux/Mac
+7. Install dependencies by running `pypy -m pip install -U -r requirements.txt` on Windows, or `sudo -H pypy -m pip install -U -r requirements.txt` on Linux/Mac
-7. Check that Vipermonkey runs without error: `pypy vmonkey.py`
+8. Check that Vipermonkey runs without error: `pypy vmonkey.py`

 **Installation using CPython**